 line has a "missing" station.

-plan was to turn the blank spot on the Montesanto line
+was to turn the blank spot on the Montesanto line into a

-into a real station (since the car has to stop there
+real station (since the car has to stop there anyway).

-anyway).
-There is no real street at that spot that would
+There is no real street at that spot that would be served

-be served by a new station, but it would make it easier to
+by a new station, but it would make it easier to reach the

-what if...heh-heh...you put a station at that blank spot,
+if...heh-heh...you put a station at that blank spot, a

-a station that was essentially at the bottom of an
+station that was essentially at the bottom of an elevator

-elevator shaft and then ran the elevator up to a spot on
+shaft and then ran the elevator up to a spot on the street

-the street in front of the museum and the fortress.
-It
+in front of the museum and the fortress.
+It would mean

-would mean tunneling over from the track to a spot
+tunneling over from the track to a spot directly beneath

 (Photos, above) On the left is the old ruined building